torvalds/linux/Documentation/media/uapi/v4l/standard.rst

 ioctl.

 Many of the defined standards are actually just variations of a few major standards.
-The hardware may in fact not distinguish between them, or do so internal and switch automatically.
+The hardware may in fact yest distinguish between them, or do so internal and switch automatically.
 Therefore enumerated standards also contain sets of one or more standard bits.